Sofia Jakobsson: International career

 Jakobsson made her debut for the Sweden national team in 2011.
 She has represented Sweden in three World Cups (Germany 2011, Canada 2015, France 2019) and three Olympic Games (London 2012, Rio 2016, Tokyo 2020.)
 Her squad finished in third place in two of those World Cups (2011 and 2019), and won silver medals both in Rio and in Tokyo.
 She also appeared at the 2013 European Championship.
 Jakobsson was the top scorer of the 2015 Algarve Cup, netting four times for Sweden.

 Jakobsson suffered an anterior cruciate ligament injury in January 2017 while training with her French club.
 She was ruled out of Sweden's squad for UEFA Women's Euro 2017.

 In April 2019, Jakobsson won her 100th cap, marking the occasion with a goal in Sweden's 2–0 friendly win over Austria in Maria Enzersdorf.

-In the Quarter-Final of the 2019 Women's World Cup, Jakobsson scored a game-tying goal within ten minutes of Germany taking an early lead.
+In the quarter-final of the 2019 FIFA Women's World Cup, Jakobsson scored a game-tying goal within ten minutes of Germany taking an early lead.
 Sweden would go on to win the match, posting their first victory over the Germans in a major tournament since the 1995 World Cup.
 She also tallied what proved to be the winning goal in the 3rd Place Match of that tournament, scoring in the 22nd minute against England.

-Sofia was voted as the player of the match in the Quarter-Final vs Germany, and the 3rd Place Match against England.
+Jakobsson was voted as the player of the match in the Quarter-Final vs Germany, and the 3rd Place Match against England.

+On 13 June 2023, she was included in the 23-player squad for the 2023 FIFA Women's World Cup.